CHN-ShowMaker/Biomechanics-ToolBox/README.md

 ## Example Data

-The `Sample03/` folder in this repository contains three sample C3D files (from the [C3D website](https://www.c3d.org/sampledata.html)) that you can use to test the toolbox workflow.
+The `Sample03/` folder in this repository contains three sample C3D files that you can use to test the toolbox workflow.

-You can also download more sample files from the [C3D website](https://www.c3d.org/sampledata.html) for testing.
+For multi‑force plate tests, we recommend using gait data containing two force plates (can be generated or obtained from public datasets).

 ### Quick Start
 1. **Prepare data**: place your C3D files in a folder, e.g., `data/`.